 1. Is PRP covered by insurance?

-Most insurance’s view, PRP injections as experimental because it utilizes the individuals own blood and platelets for healing.
+Most insurance’s view PRP injections as experimental because it utilizes the individuals own blood and platelets for healing.
 As a result, most insurances do not cover PRP injections.
 There are very few exceptions to this.
+However, most insurances will cover the initial consultation with your doctor.

 1. How much does a PRP injection cost?

 The price of PRP can vary due to many factors including the price of the PRP kit.
-Better quality, PRP kits tend to be more expensive.
-Prp injection involves drawing blood, centrifuging the blood for approximately 10 to 15 minutes and re-injecting the PRP into the painful and injured area using ultrasound guidance for accuracy.
-The process, start to finish, can take 30 to 60 minutes.
+Better quality PRP kits tend to be more expensive.
+A PRP injection involves drawing blood, centrifuging the blood for approximately 15 to 20 minutes and re-injecting the PRP into the painful and injured area using ultrasound guidance for accuracy.
+The process, start to finish, can take 60 to 90 minutes.
 The cost is based on these factors and the physician’s time and skill injecting and using imaging guidance.
-Typical prices for PRP start around $700 and can exceed $2000.
-At Sports Health Northwest, our PRP pricing is usually in a range from $800-$1000 which includes everything: the kit, blood, draw, centrifuge, and PRP injection.
+Typical prices for PRP start around $800 and can exceed $2500.
+At Sports Health Northwest, our PRP pricing is usually in a range from $850-$1000 which includes everything: the kit, blood, draw, centrifuge, and PRP injection.
 After a PRP injection sometimes physical therapy is necessary.
 Usually, insurance will cover physical therapy after PRP.

 1. What kind of PRP do we use?